If you want to learn Italian, YouTube videos can help in your journey!

 With the advent of the internet, learning a language today is easier than ever before.
 Advances in computer technology, social media platforms, and smartphone apps have given you everything you need to educate yourself – and it’s all available at your fingertips!

-YouTube is one of the most effective and inexpensive ways you can learn a new language.
-Instead of searching through hundreds of channels on YouTube, we thought a quick guide for the top 10 YouTube channels to learn Italian would help you out!
+Although there are countless resources you can tap into as you are learning Italian, YouTube is one of the most effective and inexpensive ways you can learn a new language.
+Instead of searching through hundreds of channels on YouTube, we thought a quick guide for the top 10 best YouTube channels to learn Italian would help you out!
 Let’s take a look at the channels, which are in no particular order.

 This channel teaches basic vocabulary and phrases for multiple languages, and Italian is no exception!
-In Italian 101, you can see as many as twenty different videos with “How To” survival vocabulary, common words and phrases, greetings, directions, dining, shopping, and safety lessons.
+In Italian 101, there are as many as twenty different “learn Italian” videos YouTube users can tap into, with “How To” survival vocabulary, common words and phrases, greetings, directions, dining, shopping, and safety lessons.
 Each of the lessons are tiered into different learning levels; for example, you’re able to advance from “Greetings Level One” to “Greetings Level Two,” and so on.

 Check out this example video on Dining Level One: